A typo on a death certificate exposes a man allegedly trying to avoid prison - KEYT | KCOY

 “Submitting fake documents to prosecutors is always a bad idea, and while he’d have been caught regardless, failure to use spell check made this alleged fraud especially glaring,” Singas said in a statement.

-The Legal Aid Society of Nassau County, who currently represents Berger, declined to comment on the case.
+The Legal Aid Society of Nassau County, which currently represents Berger, declined to comment on the case.

 Investigators determined that Berger had left the state and was jailed in Delaware County, Pennsylvania, after being arrested in November 2019 on unrelated charges, according to the press release.
 He was extradited to Nassau County in January, according to prosecutors.